gaorongyu/passit/README.md

 ### use mocks
 * TestCase Code
-when method A dependent interface B (local or remote), you can mock result of B with data configured in file
+when method A depends on interface B (local or remote), you can mock result of B with data configured in file
 ```java
 package com.fngry.passit.testng.ext;